-My academic and career profile straddles the disciplines of sociology and history.
-Following a History degree in the School of Social Sciences at Sussex University, I moved to Lancaster University where I completed a PhD on the cultural construction of girlhood in the Department of Education Research and then held a British Academy Post-Doctoral Fellowship in the Centre for Women’s Studies.
-I joined the Department of Sociology at the University of Manchester in 1993.
+My academic career straddles the disciplines of sociology and history.
+Following a History degree in the School of Social Sciences at Sussex University, I completed a PhD on the cultural construction of girlhood in Lancaster University’s Educational Research Department and then held a British Academy Post-Doctoral Fellowship in the Centre for Women’s Studies.
+I joined Sociology at the University of Manchester in 1993.

 My research centres on 2 inter-related fields: (i) gender history, with particular reference to girlhood, consumption, visual culture and the media, and (ii) photographic methods.
 I also have research expertise on the PhD examination process.